 The mission of Student Services is to promote the intellectual, social, spiritual, and physical development of all students.
 By advocating for students, providing the highest quality service, and involving students in leadership roles, Student Services strives to help students realize their full potential - to become successful students, caring individuals, and productive citizens.

-Student Services offers many programs and activities which support this mission, such as student employment programs, scholarships and awards, orientation, recreation and wellness, academic support, and student housing.
+Student Services offers many programs and activities which support this mission, such as student employment programs, scholarships, bursaries and awards, orientation, recreation and wellness, academic support, and student housing.

 Students are encouraged to bring concerns and issues associated with life at University to Student Services.
 Staff are always interested in suggestions for new initiatives which will meet students' needs.